Endo-parameters for p-adic classical groups: Intertwining and conjugacy for special orthogonal groups

-\begin{proof} We have two cases.
-Let us at first assume that there is a positive anisotropic dimension.
-Then every lattice sequence~$\Lambda'$ is normalised by an orthogonal element of determinant~$-1$, because we just have to take a Witt basis whose apartment contains the point corresponding to~$\Lambda'$, i.e. a Witt basis which splits the lattice sequence.
-Then the diagonal matrix~$\diag(1,\ldots,1,-1)$ is an element of~$P^-(\Lambda')$.
-Let us now assume that the anisotropic dimension is zero.
-We take a Witt basis which splits~$\Lambda$, i.e. a basis~$(v_j)_{j\in J_+\cup J_-}$ with~$-J_+=J_-$ and $h(v_j,v_{j'})=\delta_{j,-j'}$ (Kronecker symbol) for all~$j\in J_+$.
-We denote~$M:=\Lambda_l$, see Remark~\ref{remVertexCond}.
-Then,
+\ignore{ \begin{proposition} Suppose that~$\La$ is a self-dual lattice sequence which corresponds to a vertex in the Bruhat Tits building of~$\G$.
+Then there is an element of~$\G\setminus \G^\so$ in the normalizer of~$\La$. \end{proposition} \begin{proof} First assume that~$(\V,h)$ has positive anisotropic dimension.
+Then every lattice sequence~$\La'$ is normalized by an orthogonal element of determinant~$-1$, because we just have to take a Witt basis whose apartment contains the point corresponding to~$\La'$, i.e.\ a Witt basis which splits the lattice sequence.
+Then the diagonal matrix~$\diag(1,\ldots,1,-1)$ is an element of~$\P_-(\La')$.